0655-dev/template-typescript-package/packages/template-typescript-package/src/readme-template.md

 The template also has _default_ files.
 These files are created and written with default content when the package is initialized, but never updated, so you can make changes to these files after they are created.
 For example, `package.json` is a _default_ file, so when you create a new package `package.json` is only created once, and then can be customized byyou afterwards.

-If you want to reset a default file back to its original state, just delete the file and run the bootstrap again (or `make setup`).
+If you want to reset a default file back to its original state, just delete the file and run the init again (or `make setup`).

 ## Customization